kfrajer/ProcessingVideoInEclipse/README.md

 Run the sketch.
 It works for me.
 I get some warnings related to the GStreamer-CRITICAL...
 Notice you will get those warnings on the other side.

 Now I did this: I exported the library and I didn't check the 64 bit part[STEP1.png].
 This step will produce two folders.
-Check <u>Export_BrightnessTracking_folderTree.txt</u>
+Check **Export_BrightnessTracking_folderTree.docx**

 ![step1](https://forum.processing.org/two/uploads/imageupload/801/FIW82I4LBZ7T.png "step1")